 How can I apply?

 To apply, please complete and submit our online application form (available here).
 Applications will be evaluated on a rolling basis.
 A limited number of scholarships may be available.

 Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
-Faculty include:
+2017 Faculty bios are available here.